 Step by Step Images

-Follow the guide above and step by step you can folder your vOUCHer into an envelope.
+Follow the guide above and step by step you can fold your vOUCHer into an envelope.

 The black dotted line in each image is the place you need to fold along.
 The solid red line is the starting point of that edge of the paper and the orange line is where that red edge needs to end up after being folded.